giulianopz/lfcs/domains/2-operation-of-running-systems/f.md

 anacron itself doesn't run as a service/daemon, but as a cron job: /etc/cron.d/anacron.
 So cron is running and checking if anacron is present for the daily, weekly and monthly tasks (it would be duplication of effort to have both running preriod-fixed tasks), but not for the hourly tasks. cron runs the hourly tasks.

 So, actually anacron uses a variety of methods to run:
-- if the system is running systemd, it uses a systemd timer (in the Debian package, you’ll see it in /lib/systemd/system/anacron.timer)
+- if the system is running systemd, it uses a systemd timer (in the Debian package, you'll see it in /lib/systemd/system/anacron.timer)
-- if the system isn’t running systemd, it uses a system cron job (in /etc/cron.d/anacron)
+- if the system isn't running systemd, it uses a system cron job (in /etc/cron.d/anacron)
 - in all cases it runs daily, weekly and monthly cron jobs (in /etc/cron.{daily,weekly,monthly}/0anacron)
 - it also runs at boot (from /etc/init.d/anacron or its systemd unit).